 Trust Anchor: Represents the highest authority in a given system to grant or revoke read-write access to the system, and a key difference between blockchains and other centralized systems.

-- Traditional centralized databases offer much better performance in terms of latency and throughput when compared to blockchain systems, which is largely due to the fact that a blockchain’s consensus mechanism adds another layer of abstraction.
+- Generally speaking, using an open or permissioned blockchain makes sense when multiple incompatible parties need to interact but are unwilling to use a TTP.
+Traditional centralized databases offer much better performance in terms of latency and throughput when compared to blockchain systems.
+This is largely due to the fact that a blockchain’s consensus mechanism adds another layer of abstraction.

 - If no data needs to be stored, no database is required.
 If only one writer exists, a traditional centralized database is preferable due to the effectiveness of database throughput and latency.

-- If the TTP is usually offline, the TTP can function as a certificate granting authority classifying blockchain writers.
+- Where there is a TTP, there are two implications.
+If the TTP is always accessible, write operations and verification-of-state can be delegated to it.
+If the TTP is usually offline, the TTP can function as a certificate granting authority classifying blockchain writers.

 - If both parties agree there are no malicious writers, a centralized database is an appropriate solution.